The Christmas Markets of Münster

 Christmas Markets as we know them today have moved far away from the practicality of the first historical markets, where people came to church squares from the surrounding region to stock up on food and supplies before the deep Winter [1].
 Nowadays, the Advent season in Germany seems incomplete without a visit to one of the markets for a drink with a friend, a little shopping, and taking in the sounds and smells associated with Christmas.

 With a timeline dating back centuries (the first recorded Christmas Market in Dresden was just one day long in 1434 [2]), these traditional markets have been both embraced and disavowed at various points throughout history by politicians, capitalists, communists, and religious groups alike; they even played a nation-building, propaganda focused role during the rise of National Socialism in Germany [3].
-In the decades after World War II, however, Christmas Markets in their modern sense have claimed and redefined their important role in the landscape of German culture, growing in number and prominence both in Germany and abroad, with the markets even being replicated and celebrated across oceans [4].
+In the decades after World War II, however, Christmas Markets in their modern sense have reclaimed and redefined their important role in the landscape of German culture, growing in number and prominence both in Germany and abroad, with the markets even being replicated and celebrated across oceans [4].

 Christmas Market.
 Fine Art.
 Britannica ImageQuest, Encyclopædia Britannica, 25 May 2016, accessed 7 Dec 2021.